 How To Get Involved:

-• Many of the schools of nursing we partner with administer and fund their own DAISY programs for faculty and students.
+- Many of the schools of nursing we partner with administer and fund their own DAISY programs for faculty and students.
 However, many schools are still unaware of this recognition opportunity.
-We encourage our 3,700+ healthcare partners to reach out to the schools of nursing you work and introduce them to The DAISY Foundation.
+We encourage our thousands of healthcare partners to reach out to the schools of nursing they work with and introduce them to The DAISY Foundation.
 We are happy to provide a letter of introduction and/or schedule a meeting if they are interested in learning more.

-• Healthcare organizations can sponsor The DAISY Award for Faculty and/or Students at your local schools of nursing.
-You choose if you want to administer the program or prefer them to do so.
+- Healthcare organizations can sponsor The DAISY Award for Faculty and/or Students at local schools of nursing.
+They choose if they want to administer the program or prefer them to do so.
 For example, Vidant Health in Greenville, NC pays for the DAISY Student Award at the 7 schools that they work with, and the schools run the program with guidance from The DAISY Foundation.
 Vidant's Chief Nursing Officer and others from the organization often attend many of the award celebrations.

 To learn more about supporting your local Nursing Faculty and Students, please contact us.